qlarr-surveys/android/README.md

 docker compose -f docker-compose.local.yml up -d
 ```

-The deployment is available at `http://localhost:3000` with default credentials
+This brings up the full stack — the Qlarr UI at `http://localhost:3000` and the backend API at
+`http://localhost:8080` — with default credentials `admin@admin.admin` / `admin`.
+Use the UI to
-`admin@admin.admin` / `admin`.
-Point the app's **Login to Private Server** at your server's url to
+create and publish a survey, then point the app's **Login to Private Server** at the backend API
-collect against it.
+url to collect against it (from the Android emulator, reach the host machine via
+`http://10.0.2.2:8080`).
+To stop the stack, run
+`docker compose -f docker-compose.local.yml down`.

+See the [deployment guide](https://qlarr-surveys.github.io/docs/guides/deployment/local) for full
+details.

 ### Offline Data Collection